-After some years of discussion and planning a system to judge performance of individual laboratories is implemented starting from January 2009.
+After some years of discussion and planning, a system to judge performance of individual laboratories was implemented.
 In the annual report of an individual laboratory red flags indicate poor performance for accuracy, precision, linearity and recovery.
 Amino acids with satisfactory performance for at least three of the four parameters (thus no or only one red flag or no result) receive a green flag.
 Thus a green flag indicates satisfactory performance for analysis of that particular amino acid while a red flag indicates that your laboratory has failed to attain satisfactory performance.
 Criteria for red flags can be found in the general information on the website (general information; interactive website, explanation annual report).